steven2358/mlx/README.md

 2018-04-19
 ---
 - [Artificial Intelligence — The Revolution Hasn’t Happened Yet.](https://medium.com/@mijordan3/artificial-intelligence-the-revolution-hasnt-happened-yet-5e1d5812e1e7) An essay by Michael I. Jordan. #ai

+2017-12-15
+---
+- [Faceswap.](https://github.com/deepfakes/faceswap) Faceswap is a tool that utilizes deep learning to recognize and swap faces in pictures and videos. #deeplearning #video #fake

 2017-10-26
 ---